yimingliu/feedfuser/README.md

 Currently, this only includes the use cases of:

-*  concatenating multiple RSS and Atom feeds, sorting all of the entries together reverse-chronologically, and outputting common-denominator elements as a combined Atom feed
+*  concatenating multiple RSS and Atom feeds, sorting all of the entries together reverse-chronologically, and outputting common-denominator elements as a combined Atom or RSS 2.0 feed
 *  filtering away certain entries based on text within entry fields, such as the name of an entry's author